dcos/dcos-e2e/README.rst

    ...
    $ dcos-docker destroy

-Each of these commands and more described in detail in the `full CLI documentation <http://dcos-e2e.readthedocs.io/en/latest/cli.html>`_.
+Each of these commands and more described in detail in the `full CLI documentation <CLI>`_.

 .. |Build Status| image:: https://travis-ci.org/dcos/dcos-e2e.svg?branch=master
    :target: https://travis-ci.org/dcos/dcos-e2e